Prosecutors Fear Top Criminal Defense Lawyers.

 Top Michigan Criminal Defense Attorneys

-If you want a free consultation with an experienced, fearless and zealous Michigan Criminal Defense Attorney, please call Michigan’s Premier Criminal Defense Law Firm.
+If you want a free consultation with an experienced, fearless, and zealous attorney, please call Michigan’s Premier Criminal Defense Law Firm for a free consultation.
+Our trial lawyers have an unparalleled track record of achieving superior results.
+If you want someone who will fight for you, you are in the right place.
 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. is comprised of nationally recognized and awarded state and federal criminal defense attorneys with a reputation and track record of winning!